-Last fall I asked a friend of mine—a former K-12 teacher and administrator who teaches full-time at the university level—about preservice teachers being deficient in assessment knowledge when they graduate.
+Last fall I asked a friend of mine—a former K-12 educator who teaches full-time at a university—why most preservice teachers lacked assessment knowledge when they graduated.
 He told me that typically, colleges and universities “expect” content area instructors to incorporate assessment topics into their courses.
 The (false) assumption is that these instructors are assessment literate and know what to cover.

 Exacerbating the problem is that the majority of states and school districts either ignore the importance of assessment literacy or move it to the back burner.
 Not one state includes assessment literacy standards in their teacher certification requirements.
 Few districts offer effective professional development on the basics of tests and measurement.

 So… What if All Educators Were Assessment Literate?

 Before describing my ideal scenario if all educators were assessment literate, here are three real-life examples of tests and test results being misused, along with the unintended consequences: